epandurski/swaptacular.github.io/overview.md

 The above diagram shows two different *creditors agents*, each connecting *currency holders* to two different *accounting authorities*.
-It also shows two different *debtors agents*, each connecting *currency issuers* the same accounting authority.
+It also shows two different *debtors agents*, each connecting *currency issuers* to the same accounting authority.

 Interoperability protocols